 - BSc (Hons) Software Engineering

-We have specialist computing suites on campus which 89% of our final year students said they could access when they needed to.
-Why not visit us to discover these for yourself or join us on live chat now to find out more?
+We have specialist computing suites on campus which 100% of our final year students said have supported their learning well and 100% of our final year students said staff are good at explaining things.
+With 90% of our final year students saying that they were satisfied with the quality of the course, why not visit us to discover the course for yourself or join us on live chat now to find out more?

 All statistics shown are taken from Unistats, Destination of Leavers from Higher Education (DLHE), BU institutional data and Ipsos MORI (National Student Survey) unless otherwise stated.

 4 years full-time with a minimum 30-week placement or 3 years full-time.
 You will be enrolled onto the 4-year degree, but can opt out of the placement year

 All subjects considered